 First and foremost, read the Model Rocket Safety Code of the NAR, and the Team America rules, very carefully.
 These answer many questions about what is allowable and what is not.
 We have been asked many questions of interpretation, and have provided answers both individually and via the FAQ on the website.
-If you are in doubt about your design's compliance with our rules, it is better to ask us early than to find out at the fly-off that what you did is not allowable.
-Remember that your rocket cannot weigh more than 650 grams at liftoff (with eggs and rocket engine or engines) or have more than 80 Newton-seconds of total impulse in all of its rocket engines put together, and must use two separate parachutes of the same canopy size (within one inch at each point around the edge of the canopy) for recovery.
+If you are in doubt about your design's compliance with our rules, it is better to ask us early than to find out at the Finals that what you did is not allowable.
+Remember that your rocket cannot weigh more than 650 grams at liftoff (with egg and rocket engine or engines) or have more than 80 Newton-seconds of total impulse in all of its rocket engines put together.
+It must use body tubes of two different diameters for its exterior structure.
+The smaller-diameter of the two must be used for the lower (motor and fin) end of the rocket and must not be greater than 42 millimeters (1.65 inches, corresponding to body tubes generally called BT-60) in diameter, and the larger one must be large enough to contain the egg (which may be up to 45 millimeters) plus padding and altimeter.
+Each tube must have no less than 150 millimeters (5.91 inches) of exposed length, and it must have a height when standing on a table of no less than 650 millimeters from the bottom of the fins or other lowest part of the structure to the tip of the nose.
+The rocket must separate into and recover in at least two separate pieces, with one of them containing the egg and altimeter, but not the expended rocket motor.
+This part must recover by parachute, the rest by any safe means.